Assessment Result: CLOSER

 What type of customers do you dislike selling to over the phone?
 In-person?

+At what point do you stop working with a potential client?
 Click here to find additional Sample Interview Questions based on personality type.

 Managing a Closer: